B2B Articles - July 18, 2018

 In other parts of the world, the need to be entertained comes second to the need to remain safe.
 Technological innovations in these regions may be more focused on safety or security, but with the same goal of bringing the driver increased enjoyment and connectedness.

 Technological advancements in vehicles fall into three major categories (Becker, 2018):

-Even vehicles with lower price points are likely to incorporate basic hardware connection equipment, used to power telematics data.
+Even vehicles with lower price points are likely to incorporate basic hardware connection equipment used to power telematics data.
 This enables the vehicle to communicate with a smartphone or advanced diagnostic devices when the vehicle goes to the shop.
-Automakers that want to provide more advanced infotainment data, like up to the minute traffic reports, must incorporate more sophisticated systems.
+Automakers that want to provide more advanced infotainment data, like up-to-the-minute traffic reports, must incorporate more sophisticated systems.

-Safety is a concern for drivers across all regions of the world, but pressure from lawmakers has proven to make the real difference in how quickly automakers integrate the necessary technology for augmented safety features into vehicles.
+Safety is a concern for drivers across all regions of the world, but pressure from lawmakers has proven to make a real difference in how quickly automakers integrate the necessary technology for augmented safety features into vehicles.

 Increased safety legislation means that European automakers must offer a vehicle that includes safety and security services.
 The eCall legislation passed by Parliament means that all new vehicles sold in the European Union as of 2018 will need to be able to place an automated emergency call.
 This bid to keep all roads safer means carmakers must work many new components into vehicle models at every price point.
 Cars that can place an automated emergency call need to be equipped with many pieces, including: